blockchaintp/sextant-dev/README.md

 AWS_SECRET_ACCESS_KEY=XXX
 ```

 You will need to set it in a profile (e.g. in `.bashrc` or `.bash_profile` or using `direnv`) that is independent of terminal session.

-These credentials will be used by the api container when connecting to AWS in instances where you need to connect to BTP AWS kubernetes instance.
+These credentials will be used by the api container when connecting to AWS in instances where you need to connect to a BTP AWS kubernetes instance.

 #### STEP 2 - Build executable artefacts

 From within the `sextant-dev` folder:

 STEP 2.1: Open a shell terminal <br>
-STEP 2.2: Set the enviroment variable `export MANUALRUN=1` <br>
+STEP 2.2: Set the environment variable `export MANUALRUN=1` <br>
 STEP 2.3: Run the command `make dev` <br>

-For example, open one bash terminal and run the following sequence of commands:
+For example, open one bash terminal and run the following sequences of commands:

 ```bash
 export MANUALRUN=1